JoaoLopesF/RemoteDebug/README.md

 due it not in Arduino Library manager.

 As a large web page on web server, the solution for Arduino is save it in a storage, like SPIFFS.
-But not have automatically updates in data saved this way, this SPIFFS data is good for a project but not for a library.
+But not have automatically updates new version in data saved this way, this SPIFFS data is good for a project but not for a library.

 Due it, this app not is stored and served by board,